 Also, back in April, Sacramento Kings assistant coach Bobby Jackson thought the same thing about Beverley as he “reminded him of a mini Gary Payton.”

 Gary Payton Responds to Being Compared to Patrick Beverley

-Earlier this summer, Payton was interviewed by Fanatics View and was asked about being compared to Patrick Beverley.
+Earlier this summer, I interviewed Payton and asked him about being compared to Patrick Beverley.